training4developers/bootcamp_02262018/group-project.md

 1. The ballot should list the items under consideration with a checkbox next to each item.
 Checking the box is considered to be 'Yes', leaving it blank is a 'No'.

-1. When the ballot has completed, the user should click a 'Cast Vote' button.
+1. When the ballot is completed, the user should click a 'Cast Vote' button.
 A success screen is shown with a button to return to the main screen.

 ### Workflow 3 - Election Creation